-Scenic Gulf Drive – South Walton to Rosemary Beach
+Scenic Gulf Drive – Destin to South Walton to Rosemary Beach

 You’ll also pass several ponds that are called coastal dune lakes, freshwater lakes that drain into the Gulf, providing a unique ecosystem due to the exchange of salt and fresh water.
 Some of these coastal lakes have preserved, natural shoreline – no homes or condos and therefore indeed offer some natural scenery to justify calling this a scenic drive.
 About a mile before you get to the community of Grayton Beach you are actually driving through Point Washington State Forest.